-The brokerage business derives all of its revenues from the sale of recyclable materials, predominately old newspaper, old corrugated cardboard, mixed paper and office paper.
-The brokerage business markets in excess of 250,000 tons per year of various paper fibers both domestically and overseas.
-The brokers in our brokerage operation are required to identify both the buyer and the seller of the recyclable materials before committing to broker the transaction, thereby minimizing pricing risk, and are not permitted to enter into speculative trading of commodities.
-As part of our acquisition of KTI, we had also acquired a brokerage business which was focused on export markets.
-In September 2002, we transferred these export brokerage operations to former employees who had been responsible for managing that business.
-See Note 12 to our unaudited consolidated financial statements at and for the period ended January 31, 2003 included in this prospectus.
+In September 2002, we transferred our export brokerage operations to employees who had been responsible for managing that business.
+In June 2003, we completed the transfer of our domestic brokerage operations and a commercial recycling business to employees who managed those businesses.
+The brokerage business derived all of its revenues from the sale of recyclable materials, predominately old newspaper, old corrugated cardboard, mixed paper and office paper.
+The brokerage business marketed in excess of 250,000 tons per year of various paper fibers both domestically and overseas.
+The brokers in the brokerage operation are required to identify both the buyer and the seller of the recyclable materials before committing to broker the transaction, thereby minimizing pricing risk, and are not permitted to enter into speculative trading of commodities.
+As part of our acquisition of KTI, we had acquired brokerage businesses which were focused on domestic and export markets.